JoseMachado-CE/BlasT/README.md

 ## Features
 ### 1. Existing Features
-Designed with HTML5, CSS3 and Bootstrap.
-I decided to go with a carousel slide on the top of the page to make it more attractive.
-Then I put up 2 customers testemonials just to make it more trustworthy.
-After the customers testemonials I have put up the schedule for the classes.
-I threw more images below the schedule for make user still scroll down the page.
-After the gallery I have the location of the gym displayed there on the website.
-And then I have decided to break down the price in 3 plans with contact form coming after the pricing.
+#### Navigation
+The navigation bar that I have used on the website is one of the option that can be found on bootstrap website.
+It's a navbar with a brand logo on the top left and 6 more nav itens on the top right.
+It's a sticky navbar so, the customer will have the navbar following the cursor whichever the way the customer scrools.

 ### 2. Features Left to be implemented
 Join in page after clicking the join button